 Publication Date: August 13, 2012

 This was a very good book.
-Set in the depression, infused with humor and full of memorable characters, The Dirty Parts of the Bible: A Novel was as fun a read as the name implies.
-In the author’s notes we learn that his story was based on the ancient Jewish tale of Tobias and Sarah from the Book of Tobit.
+Set in the depression, infused with humor and full of memorable characters, The Dirty Parts of the Bible was as fun a read as the name implies.
+In the author’s notes, we learn that his story was based on the ancient Jewish tale of Tobias and Sarah from the Book of Tobit.
 I’ve never read the story, but find the southern fiction updated setting to be perfectly reminiscent of novels like Crazy in Alabama by Mark Childress.
-Tobias is coming-of-age and into a world he had only dreamed existed.
+Tobias is coming-of-age and into a world, he had only dreamed existed.

 Tobias is naïve — extremely naïve.
 Despite being set 31 years before I was born, the church of his day and the church that my family attended have a lot in common.
 Music was considered evil, women wearing slacks was considered evil, women cutting their hair was considered evil, dancing was considered evil.
 There was a lot of things that those of us who attended the church school were sheltered from and never dreamed happened until we went out and sought them out for ourselves — as Tobias did.
 Had Torode set this novel in any other time period or framed him in any other way, he would have been hard to believe.
 The reader sits back and says, “No one is that stupid”.
 Tobias allows a prostitute to steal all of his money and then when her Madame forces her to return the money, he gives it right back to her!
 No one does that!
 Tobias does.
 Tobias is written in such a sweet, charming and innocent way that it’s easy to believe that he would do the sweet, charming, innocent and colossally stupid things he does.
 We see a change in him throughout the book as he grows and learns to deal with things outside of his previous scope of knowledge.